Redocly/openapi-starter/openapi/info-description.md

-This is an **example** API to demonstrate features of OpenAPI specification
+This is an **example** API to demonstrate features of the OpenAPI specification.

 # Introduction